AI in banking

 The delays don't live in the customer-facing surface.
 They live in the operational whitespace behind it, where documents land in one system, credit data sits in another, compliance rules exist as PDFs, and underwriters coordinate approvals across email and spreadsheets.
 Every new AI capability a bank adds to the front of this process hits the same wall at the back.

 According to Deloitte's analysis of AI in lending, intelligent document processing can cut extraction and validation time from hours to minutes, but those gains evaporate if the data then lands in a fragmented workflow with no shared state.
-Those time savings just move the queue - the bottleneck reappears wherever the fragmented workflow picks back up.

 Banks keep adding AI to the intake stage and then watching loans stall in the same underwriting queue.
 Orchestration requires something most banks don't yet have: a single execution layer that connects every origination stage with shared context and governed decisioning across everyone who touches an application.